Be[com]ing Dutch logo

 Introduction

-Be[com]ing Dutch is a two-year project developed both inside and outside the Van Abbemuseum, which consists of debates, reading groups, artist's projects, exhibitions, residencies, and forms of collective participation and production.
+Be[com]ing Dutch was a large project developed over two years both inside and outside the Van Abbemuseum.
+Consisting of debates, reading groups, artist's projects, exhibitions, residencies, the project interrogated various forms of collective participation and production.

 As questions of cultural identity and normative 'national' values become ever more of an issue in political and cultural debate, Be[com]ing Dutch asks whether art can offer alternative examples of thinking about how we can live together today.
 Be[com]ing Dutch seeks to put our ideas of cultural identity under pressure and examine the process of inclusion and exclusion in the world today.

-This autumn our project will become part of the series of the museum documentary exhibitions as an extension of the Living Archive.
-This Be[com]ing Dutch display in the tower of the museum will be the place where visitors can follow all of the projects that have happened so far and track our ongoing developments.
-This website is the space where we welcome you to contribute your ideas and opinions.
+Since the Autumn of 2007 our project has become part of a series of the museum’s documentary exhibitions – an extension of the Living Archive.
+This Be[com]ing Dutch display in The Tower of the museum is the place where visitors can follow up all of the sub-projects that have happened so far and track our ongoing developments.
+The documentation in The Tower will be on display until April, 2009.
+This website will then remain as a documentation source.

 Be[com]ing Dutch - Partners